 Under ADA and Section 504, reasonable accommodations must be made to allow the student with documented disabilities full participation without discrimination in the full curricula of the College.
 If a faculty member is concerned about reasonable accommodations for a student with disabilities, please contact the ADA Officer.

 Academic Policies

-Uncivil Classroom Behavior
+Code of Student Classroom Behavior